 CITRUS COUNTY, Fla. — Citrus County law enforcement officials announced Monday what they call a "record-setting fentanyl bust."

-According to the Citrus County Sheriff's Office, after carrying out a search warrant at a home in the 700 block of West Barrymore Drive in Beverly Hill on Dec.
+According to the Citrus County Sheriff's Office, after carrying out a search warrant at a home in the 700 block of West Barrymore Drive in Beverly Hills on Dec.
 4, officials said they had the largest fentanyl seizure in county history.

 Detectives said they received information on Nicholas Isaiah Austin and Cailey Lee Fiore selling illegal drugs in the county.